 The Scarecrow by Beth Ferry is one of my absolute favorite read alouds for autumn reading sessions.
 This beautifully simple story of friendship, change, and kindness is perfect for sparking rich conversations with students.
 If you’re looking for ways to make this story come alive in your classroom, I’ve got some fun activities and discussion questions to help you get started!
+And if you are looking for a fun low-prep resource with fun The Scarecrow activities, please visit my TPT store for printable worksheets by clicking HERE or the images below.

 The Scarecrow Discussion Questions & Writing Prompts